giovannipbonin/ieee-program/Week 00/README.md

 ### The interviewer is there because they want to hire someone, they are your friend not your enemy
 - If they give you a hint, take it, don't be cocky

-- Discuss last session's coverage, and home readings.
-Very encouraged for students to share their insights with each other and motivations (20 minutes of discussion)

 - [ ] [Gayle L McDowell - Cracking The Coding Interview (video)](https://www.youtube.com/watch?v=rEJzOhC5ZtQ)
 - [ ] [Cracking the Coding Interview with Author Gayle Laakmann McDowell (video)](https://www.youtube.com/watch?v=aClxtDcdpsQ)